mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/README.md

 # 👋 Introduction

-This online mini-book aims to explain and demonstrate how one might practically apply [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven\_design) (DDD) to a room-booking application using a microservices pattern that we will build on [Amazon Web Services (AWS)](https://aws.amazon.com).
+This online book aims to explain and demonstrate how one might practically apply [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD) to a room-booking application using a microservices pattern that we will build on [Amazon Web Services (AWS)](https://aws.amazon.com).

 {% hint style="info" %}
 The application, consisting of four distinct services divided into three domains, is provided in a reference shape and throughout the book we will refer to this example.